taroooyan/bg-wiki/Parts-and-accessories.md

 •	**Pocket AVR Programmer** for technical users to program the Nano firmware.
 See the  [“Setup System on Mac OS X”](https://github.com/Safecast/SafecastBGeigie “Setup System on Mac OS X”) on the [[bGeigie README.md|https://github.com/Safecast/SafecastBGeigie]].

-•	**[[BoPET (Mylar) film|http://en.wikipedia.org/wiki/BoPET]] and/or cut-away case for alpha-/beta-window or beta/gamma window**: As the plastic case blocks alpha- beta- particle radiation, a hole can be cut in the case for a custom alpha-/beta-window.
-A BoPET (Mylar) film is strong enough to provide wind protection and thin enough to allow for alpha- and beta-radiation measurement.
-Optionally the Nano can be fitted with a beta/gamma only window, which is less fragile. [??]
+•	**[[BoPET (Mylar) film|http://en.wikipedia.org/wiki/BoPET]] and/or cut-away case for alpha-/beta-window OR beta/gamma window**: See the thread [["Beta window"|https://groups.google.com/forum/#!msg/safecast-devices/8a_aJ3otQCw/0dUudUVHXBEJ]] 14/9/2013 in devices group.
+As the plastic case blocks alpha- beta- particle radiation, a hole (40 to 45mm in diameter)  for a custom alpha-/beta-window can be bored in the case over the sensor.
+Emergency "space blankets" are a good source for thin aluminized Mylar.  ...The thickness should be between 10 and 30 microns.
+Thinner than 10um and it's too fragile.
+Thicker than 30um and you'll block all the alpha particles and noticeably attenuate the betas as well.
+Optionally the Nano can be fitted with a beta/gamma only window, which is less fragile. *[??-What is difference between the alpha-/beta-window and the beta/gamma window?]*
-[There is a Safecast video of cut-open case with what looks like aluminum foil taped over it.
+"...You can use duck tape to seal the film over the hole as we did on the earliest bGeigies.
+Or, if you want a neater appearance, try searching hobby stores for model airplane covering film.
+The "chrome" film is aluminized BoPET (expanded Mylar) usually 25um thick.
+It also has a thin layer (~5um) of thermoplastic adhesive.
+Here's how it looks [[heat-sealed to a bGeigie3 prototype|http://plus.google.com/app/basic/photos/105805543171125420155/album/5912792455672511633]]." **(There is also a Safecast video of cut-open case with what looks like aluminum foil taped over it.
 [URL??].
-This custom nano hangs in the same place on the car’s side window, with the thin film covered a/b window facing out [??] to measure airborne radioactive particles while driving.]
-"The mylar a/b window is only useful where there are sufficient airborne particles."
+This custom nano hangs in the same place on the car’s side window, with the thin film covered a/b window facing out [??] to measure airborne radioactive particles.]* "The mylar a/b window is only useful where there are sufficient airborne particles."
 •	**[[Wireless charger (5V 500mA)|http://smart-prototyping.com/index.php?route=product%2Fproduct&path=65_80&product_id=211]]**, see devices thread [[Wireless charger for bGeigieNanoKit...|https://groups.google.com/forum/?hl=en#!topic/safecast-devices/rENAKdDvgMM]] (Kalin prefers [[Qi|http://www.qiwireless.com/]].)

 ####C. EXTRAS: OTHER POSSIBLE USES, FORMATS, OPTIONS